A simple formalization of alpha-equivalence: Variable Convention

-Thus, we have a precondition \lstinline|BVC xs t| that ensures that capture-avoiding substitution \lstinline|subst t x v| is $\alpha$-equivalent to non-caputre-avoiding substitution \lstinline|ssubst t x v| from Section~\ref{s:ssubst}, provided that $\texttt{x}\in \texttt{xs}$ and $\textsf{FV}\ \texttt{v} \subseteq \texttt{xs}$.
+Notice how the constructors \lstinline|VCVar| and \lstinline|VCApp| add no restrictions to the term \lstinline|t| and how the constructor \lstinline|Abs v t| corresponding to the abstraction case adds the requirement \lstinline|v ∉ xs|.
+Thus, we have a precondition \lstinline|VC xs t| that ensures that capture-avoiding substitution \lstinline|subst t x v| is $\alpha$-equivalent to the non-capture-avoiding substitution \lstinline|ssubst t x v| from Section~\ref{s:ssubst}, provided that $\textsf{FV}(\texttt{v}) \subseteq \texttt{xs}$.
 Formally, we can prove the following property in Rocq: